-For simple understanding, take some vegetables and cook at certain temperature and after cooking you have to allowed your tasty vegetables in the over itself.
-This is same as annealing process.
+For simple understanding, take some vegetables and cook at certain temperature and after cooking you have to allow your tasty vegetables in the over itself.
+This is the same as annealing process.

-Metal undergoes this process to make it little softer so that metals can be machined easily.
+The metal undergoes this process to make it a little softer so that metals can be machined easily.